 People with fibromyalgia may have difficulty concentrating or performing simple mental tasks (sometimes called Fibro-Fog).
 These problems tend to come and go and are often most prominent at times of extreme fatigue or anxiety.

-Headaches, especially tension headaches and migraines, are common in people with fibromyalgia.
-Fibromyalgia may also be associated with pain of the jaw muscles and face (called temporomandibular joint disorder or TMJ syndrome) or myofascial (skeletal muscle) pain in just one region of the body.
+Headaches, especially tension headaches, and migraines are common in people with fibromyalgia.
+Fibromyalgia may also be associated with pain of the jaw muscles and face (called a temporomandibular joint disorder or TMJ syndrome) or myofascial (skeletal muscle) pain in just one region of the body.
 These are sometimes considered forms of regional, localized or incomplete fibromyalgia.

 If you think you have fibromyalgia, talk to your doctor.